vdutz/smart-todo-list/README.md

 8. Check the seeds file to see what gets seeded in the DB
 9. Run the server: npm run local
 10. Visit http://localhost:8080/

+## Test Login Information

+You may use the following pre-existing account to login:

+- Email: test@test.com
+- Password: test

+## Obtaining the API Keys

+### The Movie Database API

+- Follow the steps on this page: https://developers.themoviedb.org/3/getting-started

+### Yelp Fusion API

+- Follow the steps on this page: https://www.yelp.ca/developers/documentation/v3/get_started

+### Amazon API

+- Follow the steps on this page: http://docs.aws.amazon.com/AWSECommerceService/latest/GSG/GettingStarted.html